kptdev/kpt/site/content/en/faq/_index.md

 #### **Q: I want to write high-level abstractions like CRDs, but on the client-side.
 Can I do this with `kpt`?**

 A: Yes. `kpt`'s architecture facilitates the developing programs which may generate or modify configuration.
-See the [functions pipeline] page for how to compose multiple programs together.
+See the [Functions User Guide] for how to compose multiple programs together.

 #### **Q: How do I roll out changes throughout my organization using `kpt`?**